eclipse-archived/codewind-docs/docs/_documentations/codewind-minikube-guickguide.md

 5. Open the Codewind view in your editor -> select `New Codewind Connection` -> enter the following details:
     * **Codewind Gatekeeper URL:** In step 3, cwctl gives you the Gatekeeper URL.
     * **Username:** In step 3, developer username is given to cwctl in the value of `kdevuser`.
-    * **Password:** In step 3, developer password given to cwctl in the value of `kdevpass`.
+    * **Password:** In step 3, developer password is given to cwctl in the value of `kdevpass`.
 6. To save and create the remote connection to the Codewind instance on Minikube, click `Save`.

 ## Developing a microservice
-Now that you have installed Minikube and Codewind, develop a microservice so you learn to work with Codewind on Minikube.
+After you install Minikube and Codewind, develop a microservice so you learn to work with Codewind on Minikube.

 ### Configuring Codewind to use application stacks
 Configure Codewind to use Appsody templates so you can focus exclusively on your code.
 These templates include stacks that you can use to follow this guide.
 Complete the following steps to select the Appsody templates:

 1. Under the Explorer pane, select `Codewind`.
-2. Right-click the remote connection you saved when you completed the `Installing Codewind` instructions.
+2. Right-click the remote connection that you saved when you completed the `Installing Codewind` instructions.
 3. Select `Template Source Manager`.
 4. Enable `Appsody Stacks - incubator`.